The 3-Step Guide on How to Reveal Consumer Insights From Social Media Images

 Almost every marketing strategy developed in recent years includes user-generated content (UGC) as an indicator of audience engagement.
 In fact, both brands and agencies are willing to work with UGC, but sometimes it might be overwhelming to find relevant content and understand how to use your findings properly.
 Besides, it is almost impossible to handle this task manually, so AI-powered social media listening tools come in handy.

 Visual analytics in social media intelligence tools can help.
-This technology allows you to discover UGC featuring your brand, uncover hidden use cases of your products, and analyze branding campaigns and sponsorships.
+AI in social media allows you to discover UGC featuring your brand, uncover hidden use cases of your products, and analyze branding campaigns and sponsorships.

 This article will guide you through three steps to uncover consumer insights from visual content using social media intelligence tools armed with visual analytics.

 At a basic level, UGC involves tracking all the tags on social media and interacting with them.
 For example, that includes leaving likes and comments, and trying to engage users further.
 But what if a person didn't tag your page on a photo or post?
 It happens pretty frequently that people are taking pictures with your logo on the background or use your products on an image, which can be a source of meaningful insights.

 Finding such content requires more sophisticated tools such as social media intelligence.
 Generally, such tools are able to track text mentions in social media and other sources.
 But sometimes, it's not enough, as not all the posts contain text captions and all the information is only on the photo.
 By statistics, brands are missing more than 80% of mentions without monitoring visual content, that's why it's considered a future of social media analysis.